CiscoDevNet/terraform-provider-cml2/README.md

 Please refer to the `examples` directory and look at the built-in documentation provided via the registry.

+> [!NOTE]
+>
+> It's recommended to use the UI token (from the User menu, top right "Copy
+> JWT") instead of the user-name and password as that will provide better
+> performance.
+Using the token avoids repeated client authentication via the
+> API which takes quite a bit of time.

 ### HCL

 For some basic examples look in the `examples` directory